miculan/shaping-anonymous-contact-tracing-data/README.md

 Given a shape, we
 1. generate a random map of 15.000 points within that shape
 2. derive the proximity graph for these points, with a proximity distance of 10 units (Bluetooth can easily connect over 10 meters in absence of obstacles).
 Of course, in the proximity graph all coordinates and distance information are lost.
-3. plot the proximity graph using a multi-scale force-directed approach (sfdp, in graphviz).
+3. plot the proximity graph using a *multi-scale force-directed model* (`sfdp`, in graphviz).
 Basically, connections are seen as ``springs'', so that connected points are drawn closer to each other.
+(Edges are not drawn, otherwise we would just see an almost uniform black blob.)
 4. compare the resulting plot with the original shape.

 Here are some examples.